OpenUpSA/best-practices/development.md

 - Apps that don't require server logic should be hosted using [GitHub Pages](https://pages.github.com/).
 - Apps that require simple server logic such as a database should be deployed to [Heroku](http://heroku.com).
-- Only deploy to our own infrastructure if it's truly required.
+- Only deploy to our own infrastructure if it's truly required, such as when SSL is necessary.
+- When deploying on our own infrastructure, prefer [Dokku](https://github.com/progrium/dokku) on dokku.code4sa.org

 ## Databases

+- Prefer using Code4SA's central PostgreSQL and Mysql databases.
+They are backed up automatically regularly.
+- Create a new user and database for each application
 - Always keep customer data backed up

 ## Monitoring

-- Use New Relic wherever possible (TODO: instructions for integrating into Flask)
+- Always use New Relic for monitoring.
+The Django app template has it built in.

 ## Branding